 Homes for the Future SA SFO Shaping our District H2 Assessment of Effects Local Plan: Strategy H2 Assessment of Effects Environmental A: Enhance landscape and townscape quality -?
 Negative impact upon SFO A, B and C as no reference to having to fit in + The policy now scores positive for enhancing landscape and townscape policy as B: Promote Biodiversity and Geodiversity - with existing local design/biodiversity.
-Negative impact to mitigating and with existing local design/biodiversity.
-Negative impact to with existing local design/biodiversity.
-0 Negative impact to other policies should mitigate for the impact upon conservation C: Protect historic environment - adapting to the effects of climate change as more ? areas.
-Other policies will address the impact upon biodiversity and flood risk.
-More D: Mitigate and adapt to climate change -? houses means more waste will be produced, and the effects are negative effect as more waste will be produced and the potential for utilising E: Prudent use of natural resources 0 unknown of the impact of this at the - this for energy is outside the District.
-Also negative for F: reduce flood risk 0 une.
+Negative impact to mitigating and 0 other policies should mitigate for the impact upon conservation areas.
+Other policies C: Protect historic environment - adapting to the effects of climate change as more ? will address the impact upon biodiversity and flood risk.
+More D: Mitigate and adapt to climate change -? houses means more waste will be produced, and the effects are negative effect as more waste will be produced and the potential for utilising E: Prudent use of natural resources 0 unknown of the impact of this at the time. - this for energy is outside the District.
+Also negative for F: reduce flood risk 0 · une.
 0 prudent use of natural resources as the majority of homes will be built from brick to match the local vernacular.
 Economic G Ec: Reduce trips by car 0 Few economic effects as the policy will deliver housing + More positive economic effect with the growth of H: Encourage sustainable distribution and communication systems 0 consistent with local employment opportunities. +? e-commerce and supporting new employment consistent with local needs, which will lead to a positive economic I Ec: to create mixed and balanced communities +? + effect of reducing the need to travel.
 Social G Soc: improve availability of sustainable + Positive social impact on delivering affordable housing + More positive social impact clearer wording on reflecting the